 During World Creativity & Innovation Week (April 15-21, 2018) I had the pleasure of moderating a week-long conversation on imagination with the Google+ Creative Higher Education (#CreativeHE) community.
 My imaginative colleague Jailson Lima from Vanier College, Quebec, moderated with me.
 You can read the whole week of conversation on Google+ in the Creative Academic community space here.
 My intention is to highlight some of the ways in which my Higher Education colleagues employ walking-focused practices in their teaching.
 The focus on walking emerged after we posed an imaginative challenge on Day 3.
 (New to imaginED or the walking curriculum?
-Learn more here or get The Walking Curriculum: Evoking Wonder And Developing Sense of Place (2018) here.)
+Learn more here or purchase The Walking Curriculum: Evoking Wonder And Developing Sense of Place (2018).)

 The Imagination Challenge: Get Outside